 Clinton, you know, I can go on and on.

-Uh they've got that kind of way with breaking the law.
+They've got away with breaking the law.

 Well, God bless you, Jacob.